Tyre Damages and Age

 In short, even though a tyre over ten years old may seem fine for driving, we still recommend getting new tyres for your car.
 Drivers cannot rely on visual inspection for rubber cracking, wear to the tread or other signs of deterioration due to age.
 While tyres may appear perfectly functional, their age is a factor for replacement.

 Some vehicle manufacturers may recommend a different chronological age at which to replace a tyre.
-Such guidance comes from their understanding of the specific vehicle application; We recommend that drivers pay heed to these instructions.
+Such guidance comes from their understanding of the specific vehicle application; we recommend that drivers pay heed to these instructions.

 In any case, most tyres will likely need replacement for worn treads or for other reasons before any recommended removal period.
 At the same time, a stated removal period in no way alleviates the driver’s responsibility to replace worn tyres when necessary.